K S Lane is a student of science and is deeply passionate about educating others on her favorite topics.

 So, we now know how humans cry.
 When parts of the limbic system, specifically the hypothalamus, are activated in response to strong emotions a signal is sent to the lacrimal ducts to start producing more moisture than normal.
 But we still haven’t touched on why we cry.
 What’s the point of this strange response, in which salty water starts dripping out of our sight-holes?
 There’s no definitive answer, but there are two predominating theories and it’s fair to say that the answer probably lies somewhere right in between them.

-The Stress-Relief Theory:
+The Stress-Relief Theory

 It’s been found that psychic tears contain a higher level of certain proteins than reflex or basal tears, specifically adrenocorticotropic hormones.
-These hormones are responsible for some of the symptoms associated with high stress levels, particularly through their effect of increasing the production of cortisol, which is the principle stress hormone.
+These hormones are responsible for some of the symptoms associated with high-stress levels, particularly through their effect on increasing the production of cortisol, which is the principal stress hormone.
 Thus, it could be argued that crying directly helps to decrease your stress levels by flushing your body of these hormones.
 There has also been some research that suggests that psychic tears actually contain a natural pain-reliever, called leucine enkephalin, which is a further chemical hint at why humans evolved the crying response.
 Research in this area is still limited, but even half-developed the theory definitely seems promising.

 The Evolutionary Theory: